-Join our Team
+Join Our Team

-We are always looking for audacious, open-minded, and driven people to join our Team.
+We are always looking for audacious, open-minded and driven people to join the Animal Think Tank Team.

-We believe our disciplined people, disciplined thought, and disciplined action make working with Animal Think Tank rewarding.
+We believe we are rewarding to work with, with disciplined people, disciplined thought and disciplined action.

-We are looking for team players with a good organisational fit, aptitude, and a strong work ethic.
-We are interested in identifying potential, not academic achievements, whether you are 16 or 75.
+We are looking for good organisational fit, aptitude, work ethic and team players.
+We look to identify potential, not academic achievements, whether you are 16 or 75.

-We are a diverse team of volunteers and full-timers, and we intend to grow that way in order to build a broad-based movement.
+We are a diverse team of volunteers and full-timers, and we intend to grow that way in order to build a broad based movement.
 We are made up of various ethnicities, levels of education, age groups, faiths, sexual orientations, political beliefs, and neurodiverse individuals.
 We value everyone as an individual with their own backgrounds, identities, and life experiences, and we embrace the diversity of thought and perspective that each individual brings.
 We want to build on this as we continue to expand.

-In order to be inclusive, we have embedded various practices, including:
+In order to be inclusive we have embedded various practices, including:

-- perspective-taking to ensure that all individuals have equal opportunities to express themselves; - leadership development to enable everyone to step into their full power and achieve their potential; and - distributed authority to give our members increased autonomy to self-direct.
+- perspective-taking to ensure that all individuals have equal opportunities to express themselves; - leadership development to enable everyone to step into their full power and achieve their potential; and - distributed authority to give our members increased autonomy to self-direct